Orson S. Head: Biography

 Orson S. Head was born on October 9, 1817, in Paris, New York.
 He was raised on his father's farm and worked there throughout his youth along with his five brothers.
 He went on to study law in Utica, New York, under Horatio Seymour, who would later become Governor of New York.
 In 1841, he moved to the Wisconsin Territory, where he was admitted to the bar.
 Head settled in Kenosha, Wisconsin, and practiced law.

 Known for his flaming red hair and beard, sturdy physique, and forceful personality, Head was elected prosecutor for Kenosha County three times.
-In 1851 he won a special election to serve one year in the Wisconsin State Senate, filling a vacancy caused by the sudden resignation of Elijah Steele.
+In 1851 he won a special election to fill a one-year vacancy in the Wisconsin State Senate caused by the sudden resignation of Elijah Steele.

 Head died of pneumonia February 19, 1875, at his home in Kenosha, Wisconsin.

 Personal life and family

-Orson S. Head was a descendant of John Alden, a crewmember of the Mayflower, and settler at Plymouth Colony.
+Orson S. Head was a descendant of John Alden, who was a crewmember of the Mayflower and settled at Plymouth Colony.
 Orson was the sixth of seven children born to Jonathan E. Head and Hephzibah Livermore Head.

 Orson S. Head was married to Mary Jane Treadwell in 1846, and they had seven children.
-After his wife's death in 1863, he remarried with Mary S. Raymond, but had no additional children.
-At the time of his death, in 1875, he was survived by five children and his second wife.
+After his wife's death in 1863, he remarried with Mary S. Raymond; they had no additional children.

 His eldest surviving daughter, Mary Blanche, married Richard Jones Wells; their son, Richard Hodgdon Head Welles, was the father of Orson Welles.